 Attorneys on the Defending Attorney Roster will complete Annual Reports as set forth in IDAPA 61.01.03, “Records, Reporting and Review,” Paragraph 020.01.a.
 Attorneys who at the time of inclusion on the Defending Attorney Roster are not under contract with a county will promptly provide PDC Staff notice and copy of any county contracts entered after inclusion. ( )

-The Executive Director will decide whether an attorney is included on the Defending Attorney Roster; ( )
+Attorneys who meet the requirements in Subsection 070.01.a will be included and remain on the Defending Attorney Roster until they request removal or are removed for failing to comply with Public Defense Rules under written findings of the Executive Director; ( )

 Continuing Eligibility.
 To remain on the Defending Attorney Roster attorneys must comply with the Public Defense Rules and: ( )